top of page

 Create your virtual community

-Just like how you can follow companies, news outlets and creators using your personal Facebook account, you can follow brands, artists or organizations using your business page.
-Take the time to follow other Facebook pages that are relevant to your work.
-In time, you should be able to build up a relevant network that helps to expand your social media presence.
+Just like you can follow companies, news outlets and creators using your personal Facebook account, you can follow brands, artists or organizations using your business page.
+Take the time to follow other Facebook pages relevant to your work.
+In time, you should build a relevant network that helps expand your social media presence.

 facebook marketing page showing how to invite friends to follow